codingjester/tumblr_client/README.md

     oauth_token: "your_access_token"
     oauth_token_secret: "your_access_token_secret"

 From there, you should be able to run any of the above commands, with no problem!
-Just fire off the command ```tumblr`` from the terminal and you should be dropped into a console.
+Just fire off the command `tumblr` from the terminal and you should be dropped into a console.

+---

+The first time that you go to use the irb console, if you have no `.tumblr` file, it will walk you through the process of generating one.
+You will be prompted for your consumer_key and consumer_secret (which you can get
+here: http://www.tumblr.com/oauth/register) and then sent out to the site to verify your account.
+Once you verify, you will be redirected to your redirect URL (localhost by default) and copy the `oauth_verifier` back into the console.
+Then you're all set!

 ### Contributions and Pull Requests